Helping Individuals & Families

 School Supply Drive

-The Daily Bread Community Food Pantry offers free haircuts as stylists are available.
+The Daily Bread Community Food Pantry offers coupons for discounted haircuts.
 The food pantry is able to offer this free service because of the generosity of a local salon owner who volunteers at the pantry and recognizes the value a stylish haircut.

 Understanding the nutritional value of food selections and the benefits of meal planning is important for individuals and families.
 As a result, the Daily Bread Community Food Pantry has provided nutrition counseling once each month, as well as an assortment of recipes that can be made using ingredients obtained from the food pantry.